Exyde/Raytracer/documentation.md

 - Research how to pass argument to command line, specify executable name, and so on (more on g++)
 - Virtual constructors , virtual methods ?

+# Explore
+- Add more Materials
+- Add Lighting
+- Add Camera Controls ?
+But nothing is realtime really here => Turn it Realtime ?
+Destroy my pc.
+  - But it can also be a very low res realtime renderer.

 # Notes

 ## Key Insights